freeCodeCamp/chinese/chinese/articles/learning-go-from-zero-to-hero.md

 > Simplicity… — Rob-pike

-### Great!
+### Great

 We learned some of the major components and features of Go.

 1. Variables, Datatypes
 2. Array slices and maps
 3. Functions
 4. Looping and conditional statements
 5. Pointers
 6. Packages
 7. Method, Structs, and Interfaces
 8. Error Handling
 9. Concurrency — Go routines and channels

 Congratulations, you now have a decent understanding of Go.